 Card acceptance discount fees.

-- Discount — the amount varies.
-The discount is one of the amounts American Express charges merchants for accepting their cards.
+- Discount — the amount varies, as shown in the table below.
+The discount is the amount American Express charges merchants for accepting their cards.

 - Gateway fees — $0.001 per charge.
 If the merchant’s processing bank routes authorization requests through the Visa or MasterCard processing gateways, AmEx passes the associated fees to the merchant, after a certain thresholds are met.